Skip to content

 Are you angry at this terrible injustice going on?
 If you’re not, is it because you’ve rationalized that this was done to you so you can do it to others?
 Remember, just because you were abused does not give you the right to abuse others who have done you no harm.

-Let me ask you this instead: Do you sympathize with Greta Thunberg when she says “How dare you!” as she accuses our leaders of stealing her future right to a planet with a sustainable environment?
 She is accusing them of stealing her future.
-Since we’ve already discussed in this article that time travelling crooks exist, let’s try another fact on for size too: in stealing the money from the future it turns out the thieves are also stealing the sustainability of the environment.
+Since we’ve already discussed in this article that time traveling crooks exist, let’s try another fact on for size too: in stealing the money from the future, it turns out the thieves are also stealing the sustainability of the environment.

 Human impact on the environment and the economy are very much aligned.
 An overheated and exhausted economy is one side of a coin whose other side is an overheated and exhausted environment.
 When the economy is forced in the present to over-produce and over-consume, it does so by using more resources in the present than are actually needed to satisfy its needs, leading to unnecessary consumption of resources.
 And how do you think one overheats and exhausts an economy?
-Why, of course, with money stolen from the future.

 The Cost of Short Term Focus

-From 1971 until today, politicians have been hell bent on maximizing immediate consumption at all costs.
+From 1971 until today, politicians have been hell-bent on maximizing immediate consumption at all costs.
 They have achieved that goal through reckless, fraudulent borrowing from the future.

 You know this is true.

 The politicians and bureaucrats who try to manage the economy panic if even one month goes by without economic growth.
-If six months in a row pass by in which we don’t consume more than in the previous month they call it a recession.
+If six months in a row pass by in which we don’t consume more than in the previous month, they call it a recession.
 They use this as justification to further increase their theft from the future, without any regard to either paying back that money or to the consequences this “economic stimulus” will have on the environment.
-And they keep stealing from the future until they get the results they are after, which is more consumption, now.

 Why are we stealing what we don’t even need or want?